otivisan22/Daily_Planner/README.md

 - Iterate the array by declaring a callback function
 - Get the value and check the value in time
 - Declared the variable for on click button and target event
-- Each activity will automatically be saved
+- Each activity will be saved automatically after clicking the save button
+- The text of each event will be saved into local storage
 - The planner has colour scheme in order to distinguish the current hour (gray), past(red) and future(green)
 - The application is fully responsive
 - Commented the steps that has been performed by adding comments